MIT-Emerging-Talent/2024-group-04-cdsp/README.md

 ## Data Analysis
 ### Tools
+For analyzing data we used Jupyter Notebook and packages like Pandas, Seaborn, Matplotlib, Sklearn.
 ### Data cleaning
+In data cleaning we did not have any non-entry except for the variable 'Organization type' which was not used in the data analysis therefore there was not removal of any observation.
+As the variable 'average time spent on social media' was qualitative it was transformed to quantitative by taking the average of an interval for example instead 'between 2 to 3 hour' was replace by '2.5' in order to make analysis possible.
+Another minor change was that in variable 'gender' some entries were spelled incurrectly which was corrected for.
 ## Results and evaluation
 ### Non Technical Explanation
 This study aimed to investigate whether social media usage correlates with mental health issues.
 We analyzed a dataset obtained from an online survey focused on this subject.
 The survey assessed various factors related to mental well-being, including difficulty sleeping, susceptibility to distraction, restlessness, anxiety, depression, comparison with others on social media, and disruption of daily routines.